 This is a formative, three-week integrated community-based practicum, supervised by a certified early childhood educator (sponsor supervisor) with additional observation and evaluation by ECE faculty members from the college.
 This is an opportunity to put theory into practice in a child-care facility in order to develop competency levels.
 Emphasis at this formative stage of the program is on language and art.

 In play, children represent and transform the world around them, providing other children and adults with a window into their thoughts and perceptions and often helping adults to the see world in new ways.
 This guiding principle, a key point in the Early Learning Framework and supported by HealthyFamiliesBC, is enveloped into the full ECE program with a comprehensive introduction in this course.

 This module focuses on the development of strategies based on theories of play to enhance the value of constructive and positive play in the childcare environment.

 - Music and Movement

-This module deals with physical, social, and emotional growth through a variety of structure music and movement programs.
-Students record and describe the ways in which children are exposed to music and how it can be utilized to set atmosphere, ease transitions and waiting periods and guide and redirect behaviour.
+This module deals with physical, social, and emotional growth through a variety of structured music and movement programs.
+Students record and describe the ways in which children are exposed to music and how it can be utilized to set atmosphere, ease transitions and waiting periods, and guide and redirect behaviour.
 This course also introduces resources from organizations such as LEAP BC™, that promote healthy child development through physical movement while integrating activity and play with literacy and education during engagement with young children in programs like Move™ and Hop™.